-Coping with mentally disabled children—To raise these ‘special kids’ is beyond standard parenting level.
-It requires anyone to be highly patience emotionally and cognitively.
-An honour respect for their parents and the academy for providing and understanding the different needs of these ‘special kids.’
+Coping with mentally disabled children—To raise these ‘special kids’ is beyond the standard parenting level.
+It requires anyone to be highly patient emotionally and cognitively.
+I have much respect for their parents and the academy for providing for and understanding the different needs of these ‘special kids.’

-Animals Care–as I’ve lived in suburban area where the nation doesn’t grow its own foods and rear animals, living in farm surrounding developed my hands-on skill regarding feeding the animals such as chickens, cows, sheep, and horses.
-Such a greatest gift of farm life when every day you cooked from your build-up grocery store.
+Animals Care–as I’ve lived in a suburban area where the nation doesn’t grow its own foods and rear animals, living in a farm surrounding developed my hands-on skill regarding feeding the animals such as chickens, cows, sheep, and horses.
+Such a great gift of farm life when every day you cook from your build-up grocery store.

-Art and Creativity–A creative soul and scientific mind is crucial for my living principle.
-In building my self-innovation, I couldn’t be more grateful to be offered a chance to learn and expand my art skill based from mosaics and glasses techniques.Interview series with millennials who are determined to experience the world while their young, and want to inspire, educate, and empower other young people to do the same.
+Art and Creativity–A creative soul and scientific mind are crucial for my living principle.
+In building my self-innovation, I couldn’t be more grateful to be offered a chance to learn and expand my art skills based on mosaics and glasses techniques.Interview series with millennials who are determined to experience the world while their young, and want to inspire, educate, and empower other young people to do the same.
 Click To Tweet

 What are some amazing moments from your volunteering that stand out?

-I believe amazing moments are created from our own processed-thoughts while encountering a certain situation, a reflection of our inner-self.
+I believe amazing moments are created from our own processed-thoughts while encountering a certain situation and a reflection of our inner-self.
 But to list a few of moments that I created as a traveling volunteer:

-– To meet and exchange culture with other fellow volunteers and locals.
+– Meeting and exchanging culture with other fellow volunteers and locals.

-– The food, always the different taste in food created the best moment to bond with locals, be it whether you cooked or eating outside.
+– The food, always the different taste in food created the best moment to bond with locals, whether you cooked the food or are eating out.

-– The intellectual talks with the people I met have expanded my perspectives regarding many things that I was ignorance about before.
+-The intellectual talks with the people I met have expanded my perspectives regarding many things that I was ignorant about before.

-– To be able to explore the nature and cities as a whole while volunteer at places distinct from my own living surrounding.
+– Being able to explore the nature and cities as a whole while volunteering at places distinct from my own surroundings.

 What advice would you give to another 20-something who wants to volunteer for their gap year, but don’t know if the benefits outweigh the hardships?